tomikais/fotobox/README.md

 **Q:** Is my DSLR camera supported by FotoBox?
 **A:** Visit website [libgphoto2 supported cameras](http://www.gphoto.org/proj/libgphoto2/support.php) to check if your camera model is listed and supports _Image Capture_.
 Use [gPhoto2 and libgphoto2 compiler and installer script](http://github.com/gonzalo/gphoto2-updater) to get latest version and make sure the OS default one has been removed: `sudo apt-get purge gphoto2 libgphoto2-6`

+**Q:** Can I use the FotoBox on Linux without X Window System (e.g. using Linux framebuffer on Raspbian Lite)?
+**A:** Yes, that is possible because of [Qt for Embedded Linux](https://doc.qt.io/qt-5/embedded-linux.html).
+For Example to use Linux framebuffer execute `./FotoBox -platform linuxfb:fb=/dev/fb0` or set environment variable `QT_QPA_PLATFORM=linuxfb:fb=/dev/fb0`

 **Q:** My DSLR camera model is supported by libgphoto2 but don't work with FotoBox.
 How can I fix it?
 **A:** Test if gphoto2 has access to your camera.
 Execute this command `gphoto2 --capture-image-and-download` in terminal to test it.
 If the error message _'gphoto2 could not claim the usb device'_ appears, try this fix:

 > 1. get the C code [here](http://marc.info/?l=linux-usb&m=121459435621262&q=p3)
 > 2. save it to a file named `usbreset.c`